For details on the postponed Annual Fall Seminar which will now take place in May 2021 please click here.

-Despite his reliance on an interpreter for communicating the more subtle intricacies of Buddhist philosophy, Chökyi Nyima Rinpoche, an incarnate high lama of the Kagyu tradition, has a strong command of the English language.
-For more than thirty-five years, Rinpoche has been instructing a large and growing number of students of nearly every nationality in meditation and Vajrayāna practices.
-With a concise, lucid, and humorous approach, Rinpoche imparts the very heart of the Buddhist teachings, revealing the natural simplicity of the enlightened mind.
+For more than thirty-eight years, Rinpoche has been instructing a large and growing number of students of nearly every nationality in meditation and Vajrayāna practices.
+With a concise, lucid, and humorous approach, he imparts the very heart of the Buddhist teachings, revealing the natural simplicity of the enlightened mind.

 During the first half of the seminar, Rinpoche provides the audience with an introduction to the fundamental teachings of Buddhist practice and philosophy common to all Buddhist schools.
 During the latter half of the seminar, participants are guided through the more esoteric and profound perspectives, applications, and doctrines of both Mahayāna and Vajrayāna traditions of Tibetan Buddhism, including a clear explanation of the viewpoints of Madhyamaka, Mahāmudra, and Dzogchen.